pKr-1001/SDC-Project/README.md

 ### By
 @pKr-1001 (Park)
-The project was forked from FEC-Porject.
+The project was forked from FEC-Project.

 ### Description
 In this project, we will set up an NGINX server with load balancing to run a React app.
 Additionally, we will integrate Redis, a key-value pair database, into our system to enhance performance and functionality.